Mercy30-eng/Mercy30-eng/README.md

-- 👋 Hi, I’m Mercy @mercyXp.
+- 👋 Hi, I’m Mercy @Mercy30-eng.
 I'm passionate about creating innovative solutions that make a real impact in the digital world.
 - 👀 I’m interested in creating user-friendly websites and mobile apps, data science, AI and machine learning.
 - 🌱 I’m currently learning python and java for web and mobile apps development
 - 💞️ I’m looking to collaborate on any cliemt and server-side development.